isc-projects/stork/doc/dev/hook.rst

 plugin
     Golang binary compiled with the ``plugin`` flag.
-It provides a variety of symbols (constants, interfaces, structs, variables, functions, objects) that may be extracted in the runtime.
+It provides a variety of symbols (constants, interfaces, structs, variables, functions, objects) that may be extracted at runtime.
 The plugin dependencies are static-linked (built-in into the binary).
 If the plugin and the main application share the same dependency, then its version must be the same in both projects.
 They must be compiled using the same Golang version too.
 The plugin doesn't need